Check my credit rating

 These top tips could help you to get the deals you need.

-Check your credit report
+Check your Credit Report

 Your credit report is a key element of your financial CV.
 Lenders look at it when you make an application for a loan, card, mortgage or other type of credit to see how much you already owe, how well you are coping and whether you can afford to borrow more.
 Check your credit report regularly to make sure it’s up to date and accurately reflects your circumstances.
 You can see your credit report for free with CreditExpert.

 Mortgage lenders don’t expect you to be perfect but they do like to see that you are stable and reliable.
-They want to know that you will make repayments on time and in full, that you aren’t already over-stretched and that you can comfortably afford to honour your agreement with them.
-They do not want to see a patchy credit history that shows missed repayments or bad debts – it means that you could let them down too.
+They want to know that you will make repayments on time and in full, that you aren’t already over-stretched and that you can comfortably afford to honor your agreement with them.
+They do not want to see a patchy credit history that shows missed repayments or bad debts it means that you could let them down too.

-Always pay on time
+Always Pay on Time

 Always pay your bills and make monthly repayments in full and on time.
 As well as incurring penalties, missed and late payments stay on your credit report for at least three years and give lenders the impression that you could be a bad risk.
-If there’s a good reason for past problems – maybe you were ill or going through a divorce – you can add a brief note of explanation to your report.
+If there’s a good reason for past problems maybe you were ill or going through a divorce you can add a brief note of explanation to your report.

-If you have any unused credit accounts, close them – lenders can take into account the amount you could borrow, not simply what you currently owe.
+If you have any unused credit accounts, close them lenders can take into account the amount you could borrow, not simply what you currently owe.
 It’s better to have fewer, well-managed accounts.
 Your credit report contains a useful list of lenders, which can act as a reminder and checklist.

-Consider consolidating your debts
+Consider Consolidating your Debts

 Identify which credit accounts are the most expensive for you and see if you could roll them up into a single, lower-cost loan.
-You could also look for a zero per cent balance transfer or a credit card that offers a low- or no-interest introductory period –you could then use the time this gives you to reduce your debts.
+You could also look for a zero per cent balance transfer or a credit card that offers a low- or no-interest introductory period you could then use the time this gives you to reduce your debts.

-Register to vote at your current address
+Register to Vote at your Ccurrent Address

 Mortgage lenders use the electoral roll as a precaution against fraud, to check that you live where you say you do.
 If you are not registered or are listed at another address, they may ask for further proof of identity and residence or even turn you down.